swagger-akka-http/swagger-akka-http/README.md

 [![Build Status](https://travis-ci.org/swagger-akka-http/swagger-akka-http.svg?branch=master)](https://travis-ci.org/swagger-akka-http/swagger-akka-http)

-Swagger-Akka-Http brings [Swagger](http://swagger.io/swagger-core/) support for [Akka-Http](http://doc.akka.io/docs/akka-stream-and-http-experimental/2.0.3/) Apis.
+Swagger-Akka-Http brings [Swagger](http://swagger.io/swagger-core/) support for [Akka-Http](http://doc.akka.io/docs/akka/2.4.8/scala/http/) Apis.
 The included ```SwaggerHttpService``` route will inspect Scala types with Swagger annotations and build a swagger compliant endpoint for a [swagger compliant ui](http://petstore.swagger.io/).

+This project was featured in a blog entry on [codecentric](https://blog.codecentric.de/en/2016/04/swagger-akka-http/).

 This is a fork of https://github.com/gettyimages/spray-swagger which has been extended to include pull requests to support the latest swagger.io annotations. https://github.com/swagger-spray/swagger-spray is an actively maintained Spray equivalent.